TSYP Yoga Teacher & Yoga Therapist Training Course

 This three-year Diploma Course is intended as a qualification for yoga teachers who wish to study, practise and teach in the tradition of T Krishnamacharya and his son TKV Desikachar, one of the most respected authentic yoga traditions.
 Exceptionally in the UK, this course also fulfils the British Council for Yoga Therapy (BCYT) standards and qualifies you to work as a yoga therapist.
 It is one of the most thorough and comprehensive yoga trainings in the UK.

-This course will root you in a yoga tradition that is one of the most respected in the world.
-It will give you the tools to teach yoga to students both in classes and on a one-to-one basis, whether their needs are for health, personal development or spiritual wellbeing.
+This course, which takes a blended learning approach, combining face-to-face and online delivery, will root you in a yoga tradition that is one of the most respected in the world.
+It will give you the tools to teach yoga to students both in classes and on a one-to-one basis, whether their needs are for health, personal development or spiritual well-being.

 The course integrates practical teachings about āsana, prānāyāma, sound and meditative techniques with the teachings of Patañjali’s Yoga Sūtra and other key yoga texts.
 Yoga is looked at as a tool for helping us in our life; for health, healing, self-discovery, growth in wisdom and ultimately spiritual transformation.

-- Observed Practice – students will be observed in range of contexts, such as teaching (both groups and individuals), role play and discussion.
+- Observed practice – students will be observed in a range of contexts, such as teaching (both groups and individuals), role play and discussion.

-- Recorded Tasks – a number of shorter recorded tasks will be given through the course on a range of topics and can generally be presented in written, audio or video formats as preferred.
+- Recorded tasks – a number of shorter recorded tasks will be given during the course on a range of topics and can generally be presented in written, audio or video formats as preferred.

 - Dissertation – presenting six case studies of one-to-one work undertaken over a period of time of at least six months.

-Our next Teacher Training Course starts November 2020.
+Our next Teacher Training & Yoga Therapist Training Course starts November 2020.
 Click for more information.